Discover the definition, components, working, and benefits of the TPMS system to ensure optimal and fuel efficiency for your vehicle.

 - The control unit then analyzes the data and compares it to the recommended tire pressure for your specific vehicle.
 If the pressure is too low or too high, the system will alert you through a warning light on your dashboard.

-- The tire pressure monitoring system can detect even small changes in tire pressure, helping you avoid potential safety hazards such as blowouts or accidents.
+- The tire pressure monitoring system can detect even small changes in tire pressure, helping you avoid potential hazards such as blowouts or accidents.
 By keeping your tires properly inflated, you can improve your car’s handling, , and overall safety on the road.

 Alerting the Driver